-The Catalysts for Collaboration project is looking for an intern to help manage our social media and website from the beginning of February until summer.
+The Catalysts for Collaboration project is looking for an intern to help manage our social media and website, initially from the beginning of March until summer.
 The position is for a few hours per week, paid, and can be done remotely on a flexible schedule.

 We’re looking for someone with strong independent working skills, who is creative and passionate about human rights.
 And if you’re also into strategic litigation, we consider that a bonus!